-- The Maldives experiences a consistently warm climate and has already experienced warming trends, with increases of 0.8°C between 1978 and 2018. - Future projections are clouded by the inability of current climate models to simulate changes over very small island states.
-However, warming under the highest emissions pathway is likely to be slightly less than the global average of 3.7°C by the 2090s, but still over 3°C. - Warming of this magnitude would push the combined temperature and humidity conditions in the Maldives to levels which are dangerous for the human body over sustained periods.
-This highlights the very significant benefits to achieving lower global 21st century emissions pathways. - The Maldives' low-lying atoll islands face a very significant threat from rising sea-levels.
+- Maldives experiences a consistently warm climate and has already experienced warming trends, with increases of 0.8°C between 1978 and 2018. - Future projections are clouded by the inability of current climate models to simulate changes over very small island states.
+However, warming under the highest emissions pathway is likely to be slightly less than the global average of 3.7°C by the 2090s, but still over 3°C. - Warming of this magnitude would push the combined temperature and humidity conditions in Maldives to levels which are dangerous for the human body over sustained periods.
+This highlights the very significant benefits to achieving lower global 21st century emissions pathways. - Low-lying atoll islands in Maldives face a very significant threat from rising sea-levels.
 Long-term inundation is possible, but subject to adaptation efforts and geomorphological processes.
-The economic and human impacts of wave flooding are likely to grow in significance and threaten the viability of livelihoods on many islands. - The dependence on the Maldives economy on tourism represents a major vulnerability.
-Without this income stream food imports and desalinization of water, both of which face their own climate risks, may become less viable.
-Tourism is likely to come under pressure from sea-level rise, temperature extremes, and changes to global tourism behaviour and preferences. - The natural ecosystems of the Maldives, and most notably its coral reefs, are at great risk from climate change.
-Adaptation and conservation efforts will be required but may be limited in their scope. - Climate change represents a major threat to ways of life on the Maldives' islands.
-Without careful management it is likely that its impacts will be felt most strongly by the poorest, most marginalised, and most remote communities.
+The economic and human impacts of wave flooding are likely to grow in significance and threaten the viability of livelihoods on many islands. - The dependence of the Maldives' economy on tourism represents a major vulnerability.
+The tourism sector is likely to come under pressure from sea-level rise, temperature extremes, and changes to global tourism behaviour and preferences. - The natural ecosystems of Maldives, and most notably its coral reefs, are at great risk from climate change.
+Adaptation and conservation efforts will be required but may be limited in their scope. - Climate change represents a major threat to ways of life on Maldives' islands.
+Without careful management it is likely that its impacts will be felt most strongly by the poorest, most marginalised, and most remote communities. - The fisheries sector is critical to Maldives given the dependence on the sector for both food security and livelihoods.